Is There a Dimmer Outlook Ahead for VEREIT Inc. (VER)?

 VER’s Market Performance

-VER stocks went down by -0.74% for the week, with a monthly jump of 10.20% and a quarterly performance of 7.89%, while its annual performance rate touched -31.70%.
-The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 3.15% for VEREIT Inc..
-The simple moving average for the period of the last 20 days is -0.20% for VER stocks with a simple moving average of -1.61% for the last 200 days.
+VER stocks went down by -5.25% for the week, with a monthly drop of -3.95% and a quarterly performance of -4.68%, while its annual performance rate touched -35.44%.
+The volatility ratio for the week stands at 2.89% while the volatility levels for the past 30 days are set at 3.13% for VEREIT Inc..
+The simple moving average for the period of the last 20 days is -6.49% for VER stocks with a simple moving average of -6.66% for the last 200 days.

 Analysts’ Opinion of VER